 Cornwall Council benefit calculator

 A benefit calculator is available from Cornwall Council.
 It estimates how much Housing Benefit and help with Council Tax you could get.

 How to apply for Housing Benefit

-Once a decision has been made, you will receive a letter from them confirming any entitlement.
+Once a decision has been made, you will receive an update from them confirming any entitlement.

 If you receive housing benefit for a period where you were not entitled to it, or you receive more housing benefit than you were entitled to, this will create an overpayment.